-On May 19, 2018, Theralase's Medical and Scientific Advisory Board ("MSAB") was convened to examine the clinical results obtained on the first six patients enrolled and treated in the Phase IB Non-Muscle Invasive Bladder Cancer ("NMIBC") Clinical Study ("Study") utilizing TLD-1433-based Photo Dynamic Therapy ("PDT"); specifically evaluating: the primary endpoint of safety and tolerability, the secondary endpoint of pharmacokinetics (movement and exit of drug within tissue) and the exploratory endpoint of efficacy primarily at 90 days and secondarily at 180 days.
+On May 19, 2018, Theralase's MSAB was convened to examine the clinical results obtained on the first six patients enrolled and treated in the Study utilizing TLD-1433-based Photo Dynamic Therapy ("PDT"); specifically: the primary endpoint of safety and tolerability, the secondary endpoint of pharmacokinetics (movement and exit of drug within tissue) and the exploratory endpoint of efficacy primarily at 90 days.

-The MSAB is comprised of leading experts in bladder cancer and science that have been retained by the Company to provide advice and strategic guidance on the research, development and commercialization of the TLD-1433-based PDT technology in the treatment of patients inflicted with NMIBC.
+The MSAB is comprised of world-renowned experts in bladder cancer and have been retained by the Company to provide advice and strategic guidance on the research, development and commercialization of the TLD-1433-based PDT technology in the treatment of patients inflicted with NMIBC.